 Directors: Luis Damián Sánchez, María Berenisse Vásquez

-Little less than a year from the implementation of the new criminal justice system, many voices have spoken for or against its true effectiveness.
+A little less than a year since the implementation of the new criminal justice system, many voices have spoken for or against its true effectiveness.
 This documentary seeks to share, from a visual dialogue between reality and animation, examples that allow us to identify when does it work, through relevant stakeholders in the administration of justice.

 Production company: La Maroma S.A. de C.V.

 A young Raramuri is held and murdered by cops in Ciudad Juárez.
 His community and family have no hope in justice being done, but a young lawyer takes the case and convince them to go to the oral trial to condemn those guilty.

 Ambulante congratulates the winning production companies and thanks all the other ones which participated in the call.

 The selected production companies will receive a brief notification via email indicating the continuation of the procedure.

 By unanimous decision of the jury, no feedback will be given to the projects which were not selected.